ynput/OpenPype/website/docs/dev_settings.md

 ## How to add new settings
-Always start with modifying or adding new schema and don't worry about values.
+Always start with modifying or adding a new schema and don't worry about values.
 When you think schema is ready to use launch OpenPype settings in development mode using `poetry run python ./start.py settings --dev` or prepared script in `~/openpype/tools/run_settings(.sh|.ps1)`.
-Settings opened in development mode have checkbox `Modify defaults` available in bottom left corner.
+Settings opened in development mode have the checkbox `Modify defaults` available in the bottom left corner.
 When checked default values are modified and saved on `Save`.
-This is recommended approach how default settings should be created instead of direct modification of files.
+This is a recommended approach on how default settings should be created instead of direct modification of files.

 ![Modify default settings](assets/settings_dev.png)